 There is a contract that governs the commercial relationship between the datacenter operators and IDnow.
 The scope of services provided is regulated in this contract.
-There is also a commissioned data processing agreement with the associated technical and organisational measures.
+There is also a commissioned data processing agreement with the associated technical and organizational measures.

-Details can be found in the document "IDnow Security Policy", section 8.4.
+Details can be found in the document "IDnow Identification Services Infrastructure Policy", section 4.4 and the document "IDnow Data Center Infrastructure Policy", section 3.